 Note: I am open to Software/Security Engineering Full-time positions.

-As a skilled software engineer, my passion lies in developing large-scale secure software systems that leverage the power of robust systems architecture, modern cryptographic methodologies, and essential open-source tools.
 I have worked on several disciplines ranging from Systems & Networking, Blockchain, Trustworthy distributed computing, Zero-Knowledge Proofs (ZKPs), and Privacy Preserving Machine Learning (PPML), Deep learning,.
 I truly enjoy applying modern cryptographic techniques in building secure software systems.

-I maintain a list of cryptographic resources under the Crypto Resources tab.
+Crypto Resources tab.
 It mostly contains references to the security related courses taught at several universities along with some additional useful information.
 If you feel to contribute, I welcome you to contact me for the same.
-I also occasionally blog to distill out my understanding from the readings I do.
-Well, you can find me reading, lurking reddit and twitter in my spare time.
-Nevertheless, I am an ardent Cricket fan and love talking about it.
+I also occasionally

 CV / Resume: [pdf]